(A) What is work registration?

 (10) An employed or self-employed person working a minimum of thirty hours weekly or earning weekly wages at least equal to the federal minimum wage multiplied by thirty hours.
 This includes migrant and seasonal farm workers under contract or similar agreement with an employer or crew chief to begin employment within thirty days (although this shall not prevent individuals from seeking additional services from the county agency).

-(C) What procedures shall the county follow for work registration?
+(C) What procedures shall the county follow for each work registrant?

-(a) The county agency shall complete the appropriate CRIS-E screen for each individual required to work register prior to authorization of food assistance benefits.
+(a) The county agency shall update the statewide automated eligibility system for each individual required to work register prior to authorization of SNAP benefits.

 (b) Individuals required to work register shall not be required to be present at the time the county agency work registers the individual.
-These individuals shall be notified of work requirements in accordance with paragraph (C)(1) of this rule and scheduled for and notified of an appraisal interview.
+These individuals shall be notified of work registration requirements in accordance with paragraph (C)(1) of this rule .

 (D) What happens when an individual is no longer exempt from work registration?

 (1) The county agency shall register any person losing exemption status due to any change in circumstances that is subject to reporting requirements of rule 5101:4-7-01 of the Administrative Code at the time the change is reported.
-Registration shall be documented via CRIS-E.
+Registration shall be documented via the statewide automated eligibility system.

 (2) The county agency shall register persons who lose their exemption due to a change in circumstances that is not subject to reporting requirements of rule 5101:4-7-01 of the Administrative Code at the assistance group's next reapplication.
-Registration shall be documented via CRIS-E.
+Registration shall be documented via the statewide automated eligibility system.

 Promulgated Under: 119.03